kserve/website/docs/modelserving/v1beta1/amd/README.md

 ## Set Up the Image

-This example uses the [AMD ZenDNN](https://developer.amd.com/zendnn/) backend to run inference on TensorFlow models.
+This example uses the [AMD ZenDNN](https://developer.amd.com/zendnn/) backend to run inference on TensorFlow models on AMD EPYC CPUs.
 To build a Docker image for the AMD Inference Server that uses this backend, download the `TF_v2.9_ZenDNN_v3.3_C++_API.zip` package from ZenDNN.
 You must agree to the EULA to download this package.
 You need a modern version of Docker (at least 18.09) to build this image.